zhousarah/azure-compute-docs/articles/virtual-machines/automatic-extension-upgrade.md

 **Within a 'set':**
 - All VMs in a common availability set or scale set aren't upgraded concurrently.
 - VMs in a common availability set are upgraded within Update Domain boundaries and VMs across multiple Update Domains aren't upgraded concurrently.
-- VMs in a common virtual machine scale set are grouped in batches and upgrded within Update Domain boundaries.
+- VMs in a common virtual machine scale set are grouped in batches and upgraded within Update Domain boundaries.
 [Upgrade policies](../virtual-machine-scale-sets/virtual-machine-scale-sets-upgrade-policy.md) defined on the scale set are honored during the upgrade.
-If upgrade policy is set to Manual, VMs won't get upgraded even if automatic extension upgrade is enabled.
+Each group is upgraded using rolling upgrade strategy.

 ### Upgrade process for Virtual Machine Scale Sets
 1. Before the upgrade process starts, the orchestrator ensures that no more than 20% of VMs in the entire scale set are unhealthy (for any reason).